-Graeme Hughes is the Ruskin's Visiting Tutor of Printmaking, teaching on both the undergraduate and graduate programmes.
+Graeme Hughes is the Ruskin's Senior Ruskin Tutor of Printmaking, teaching on both the undergraduate and graduate programmes.

 Graeme’s work explores narratives within the traditions of portrait and landscape image making drawing from personal, philosophical, art historical and mythological sources and iconography.
 The practise has evolved over time to encompass different activities of drawing, printmaking, building, sculpture, teaching and researching.